 Thank the Lord!
-I hope that when reading the Bible, the brothers and sisters in the Lord can know God’s will from every word of God, understand God’s expectations of us, see clearly our own corruption and shortcomings, know the deviation in our practice and then turn around in time to act in harmony with the Lord’s will, and soon become people who accord with God’s heart!
+I hope that when reading the Bible, we brothers and sisters in the Lord can all, from God’s words, understand His will and His requirements of us, clearly see our own corruption and deficiencies, know our deviations in our practice, and then turn around in time, so that we can behave in accordance to God’s liking and soon become someone who acts in harmony with His will.
 Amen!

 Dear brothers and sisters, if you have any understanding or enlightenment from God, you’re welcome to share with us via:

 1. The online chat window at the bottom right corner of the screen.

 We sincerely hope we’ll grow spiritually through sharing with each other.